SimonGreenhill/rcldf/README.md

     `cldf` constructor or run `o <- load_bib(o)`.
   - removed `citation()` function as it namespace clashes with `utils::citation`, and is now added to the CLDF object as `o$citation`.
-  - added more documentation
+  - added more documentation.

 v1.2.0:
-  - made url handling better
+  - made url handling better.
-  - better handling of datatypes for CLDF
+  - better handling of datatypes for CLDF.
-  - fix crash when a table does not exist despite the metadata saying it does
+  - fix crash when a table does not exist despite the metadata saying it does.
-  - documented debugging details and added more debugging information
+  - documented debugging details and added more debugging information.
-  - made nullify more robust
+  - made nullify more robust.

 v1.1.0:
-  - fixed zip loading
+  - fixed zip loading.

 v1.0.0:
-  - first release
+  - first release.

 # Debugging: